botpress/botpress/README.md

 To create a basic Hello World bot, please read the [Getting Started](/docs/getting-started.md).

+### Stats Collection

+By default, anonymized usage statistics are sent to the Botpress Team.
+We rely on them to know where we need to allocate our efforts.

+**Note**: we don't collect any personal information, we do not collect the content of the chats and nothing that could potentially breach your (or your user's) privacy.
+We use a one-way encryption algorithm to hash the data and we transmit them via a secure ssl connection.
+We also batch the data and make sure it won't slow down or interfere with your bot's performance.

+#### Opting out of the stats collection

+In your Botfile, simply set the `optOutStats` variable to `true`.

 ## Documentation

 - [**Beginner's Guide** (start with this!)](/docs/getting-started.md)